 - Install efficient water devices such as automatic faucets, low-flow toilets, water saving showerheads, and efficient water heaters and water-using appliances.

 - Educate employees on the importance of water conservation and pollution prevention.

 - Manufacturers can recirculate water for performing cooling operations.

-- Reuse wastewater (“graywater”) for other industrial uses, irrigation, fountains or fire protection.
+- Reuse wastewater (“graywater”) for other industrial uses, fountains or fire protection.

 - Collect rainwater or irrigation runoff for reuse (this is called water harvesting).

 - Use drip and other low-flow irrigation to maximize water infiltration into the soil.

 - Do not use chemical fertilizers as they run-off the land and contribute to eutrophication.